sqlparser/sqlflow_public/grabit/readme.md

 chmod 777 *.sh
 ````

-After the installation is complete, you can execute the command `./start.sh -f conf-template/generic-config-template`
-or `start.bat -f conf-template/generic-config-template`.
-You may check logs under the logs directory for more
-information.

-### Running the grabit tool
+## Running the grabit tool

 The grabit tool can be running in both GUI mode and the command line mode.

-#### GUI mode
+### GUI mode

-only support Oracle JDK.
+GUI mode only runs under Oracle JDK, and only a subset of features supported in the GUI mode,
+The command line mode is highly recommended.

 - **mac & linux**